RaphGL/ElectronicsFromBasics/README.md

-# ElectronicsFromBasics
+# Electronics From Basics

-A new version based on the learningelectronics.net "ebook"
+This is a new version of the [learningelectronics.net](http://www.learningelectronics.net) in book form.
+Attempting to improve legibility and graphics.